herdiantrisufriyana/colab_pcci/README.md

 † Corresponding author:
 Muhammad Hardhantyo.
 Address: Center for Health Policy and Management, Faculty of Medicine, Universitas Gadjah Mada, Yogyakarta 55281, Indonesia.
 Email address: hardhantyo@gmail.com.

+# Overview

+Follow instruction below to install the programming environment.
+Find the source codes in index.Rmd.
+The simplified output of the source codes is shown  [**here**](https://herdiantrisufriyana.github.io/colab_pcci/index.html).

 ## System requirements

 Install Docker desktop once in your machine.
 Start the service every time you build this project image or run the container.